AI Ministry Framework

 These two words aren't in tension.
 They're in sequence.
 You steward well by leveraging wisely.
 And you leverage wisely by always asking: does this create more capacity for ministry, or does it consume it?

 Before evaluating any tool, automation, or workflow change, I ask which bucket it belongs to.
-If it doesn't clearly fit one of these three, it probably isn't worth doing yet.
+The first three generate measurable leverage.
+The fourth is the reward for doing them well.

 This is where the most opportunities live.
 Every staff member has tasks that consume hours every week that have nothing to do with ministry.
 Email management.
 Data entry.
 Report generation.
 Scheduling.
 Follow-up sequencing.
-AI can handle all of it — not by replacing people, but by giving them their time back so they can spend it on what only humans can do: loving people.
+AI can handle all of it.

 Real Example